SydPewer/javesbot/README.md

 <h2> ⚠ Mandatory Vars ⚠ </h2>
 ```

- Javes-SD Userbot will not work without setting the mandatory vars, there are some mandatory vars , you will get them in deploy link with reqired lable..✔
+ Javes-SD Userbot will not work without setting the mandatory vars, there are some mandatory vars , you will get them in deploy link with required lable..✔